manidlou/nodejs-bracks-parser/README.md

 ]html
 ```
 #####How to use `bracks-parser` as an express middleware
 If you want to write your `html` or `ejs` files in a `bracks` style, just create a directory under your project root directory and name it `bracks`.
 Then, keep all the `html` or `ejs` files that you want to write in a `bracks` syntax in this `bracks` direcory.
 Files can be located in sub-direcories.
 It doesn't matter.
 The `bracks-parser` will find them, convert them all to html or ejs, and pipe the result documents to their destinations under project root directory.
-The parser naturally presumes everything under `bracks` directory are in a `bracks` style.
-As a result, they all being converted to html and/or ejs (based on the original file extension) and then being copied to the provided target directory.
-For example, if you have *views* directory under *bracks* directory, the entire *views* directory being converted and piped to current working directory (or basically the project root directory).
-Notice `bracks` understands both `.html` and `.ejs`.
+Notice, the parser naturally presumes everything under `bracks` directory is written in a `bracks` style.
+As a result, they all being converted to html and/or ejs (based on the original file extension) and then being copied to the project root directory.
+For example, if you have *views* directory under *bracks* directory, the entire *views* directory being converted and piped to project root directory (please see the following example).
+Also, notice `bracks` understands both `.html` and `.ejs`.

 So, something like the following will do the job for you.